aRandomGithubUser/msgfilter/README.md

     "shards": 1 // <- This could be any number [REMOVE THIS COMMENT] }
 ```
-6. Run `cargo run` or `cargo build` to build for your operating system
+6. Run `cargo run` or `cargo build --release` to build for your operating system
+7. If you used cargo build, move the binary in `./target/release/msg-filter` into the root of the repo